 We support the objective of the ED to develop an accounting model for an entity to provide relevant information that faithfully represents of how regulatory effects affect the entity's financial performance and financial position.
+In general, we agree with the recognition and measurement principles.
+Further, we support the proposed overall and specific objectives of the disclosure requirements.

-However, we have conceptual and economic concerns about the exception for regulatory returns on a balance relating to assets not yet available for use proposed in paragraph B15 of the ED and suggest deleting this paragraph.
+However, we have conceptual and economic concerns about the exception for regulatory returns on a balance relating to assets not yet available for use proposed in paragraph B15 and about the guidance in paragraphs B3-B9 of the ED on how an entity determines amounts that recover allowable expenses.